The Pruning Rules: Do's and Don'ts you Need to Be aware of

-Pruning trees is an essential element of maintaining their health and appearance However, it’s not an activity to be taken lightly.
-Inexperience, poor techniques and using the wrong tools can lead to serious damages to your trees or even render them irreparable.
-This article will go over what to avoid while pruning to keep your trees in good shape and beautiful for many long time to come.
+Pruning trees is an essential aspect of keeping them healthy and looking good However, it’s not something to be undertaken lightly.
+Inexperience, improper techniques and the use of incorrect tools can lead to serious damage to your trees, or render them irreparable.
+In this article, we’ll discuss the things you need to avoid when pruning your trees to ensure they remain in good shape and beautiful for many long time to come.

 Don’t prune at the wrong Time of Year

-One of the most common mistakes that people commit when they prune is to do so in the wrong time of the year.
-Pruning in the wrong time of year can disrupt the tree’s natural growth pattern and make it more susceptible to disease and pests.
-It is generally recommended to prune deciduous trees during the winter when they are dormant, and conifers in the latter part of spring or summer.
+One of the most common errors people do when trimming is doing so in the wrong time of the year.
+Pruning during the wrong season can interfere with a tree’s natural growth patterns and make it more susceptible to pests and disease.
+In general, it’s best to prune deciduous trees during the winter, when they’re dormant, and conifers during the late spring or early summer.

-Although it can be tempting to trim a lot to attain an ideal form or dimension, removing too much at once can cause harm on the plant.
-Pruning should always be performed slowly, and over a period of time if necessary, so that the tree can recuperate between cuts.
+While it may be tempting to prune heavily to get an ideal form or dimension, removing too much at once can cause harm on the plant.
+Pruning should always be done slowly, spread over many years in order to allow the tree to recover from pruning cuts.

-When pruning, it’s important to avoid cutting near to tree’s trunk.
-This could leave the tree vulnerable to disease, as well as leave unattractive stubs which can be difficult to get rid of.
-Make your cuts within the collar of the branch which is the elevated area where the branch meets the trunk.
+When pruning, it’s important not to cut in close proximity to tree’s trunk.
+This can leave the tree vulnerable to disease, as well as leave unattractive stubs which can be difficult to get rid of.
+Instead, make your cuts just outside the branch collar, the raised area between the branch and the tree’s trunk.

 FAQs